raspberrypilearning/recruiting-volunteers/en/step_4.md

 --- /collapse ---

-#### Current volunteers, sponsors or venue staff asked to recruit others
+#### Current volunteers, sponsors, or venue staff asked to recruit others

 Others involved in or connected to the club could reach out to people they know who might be interested in volunteering.